-The precision of the procedure is given by the range of this intersection.
+\end{enumerate} The precision of the procedure is given by the range of this intersection.
 A simple upper bound for this quantity is the size of the smallest segment \\

-\emph{Simulation times} -- For the TLS studies in \cref{Section_III_Subsection_II_Two_tone_floquet_analysis}, the ratio was estimated to be $\omega_{d1}/\omega_{d2}=p/q\approx 1/10$.
+\emph{Numerical simulation times} -- For the parameters of the TLS studies in \cref{Section_III_Subsection_II_Two_tone_floquet_analysis}, the ratio was estimated to be $\omega_{d1}/\omega_{d2}=p/q\approx 1/10$.
 To achieve a precision of up to $1$~MHz for the frequency $\omega_{d2}$ maximizing the fidelity of the $X$-Gate, a maximum numerator greater than $20$ is needed.
-To reach a precision of 0.1~MHz, the maximum numerator should rather be greater than $100$.
-In that case, the propagator has to be calculated and diagonalized over 20 to 100 periods of the first drive and for each data point.
+To reach a precision of 0.1~MHz, the maximum numerator is greater than $100$.
+In that case, the propagator has to be calculated and diagonalized over 20 to 100 periods of the first drive, and for each data point.

-With the objectives of reaching large numerators without loss of precision and of extending our study to systems with larger Hilbert space, we used the recent semi-analytic alternative \textit{Dysolve} \citep{shillitoFastDifferentiableSimulation2020a} which allows for efficient numerical simulation of system dynamics even in the presence of rapid oscillations.
+With the objectives of reaching large numerators without loss of precision and of extending our study to systems with larger Hilbert space, we used the recent semi-analytic solver \textit{Dysolve} \citep{shillitoFastDifferentiableSimulation2020a} which allows for efficient numerical simulation of system dynamics in the presence of rapid oscillations.
 For comparison, we use QuTiP's solver for time unitary dynamics with the custom options (atol=1e-10, rtol=1e-10, nsteps=1e9) for convergence \citep{johanssonQuTiPPythonFramework2013}.
-In \cref{Figure_Appendix_A_Wall_time}, we compare the performance of Dysolve with QuTiP's solver and report a tenfold improvement in simulation times with equivalent or better precision.

-These gains open up a path toward precise quasiphase spectra of complex quantum systems with two drives and a large Hilbert space.
+In \cref{Figure_Appendix_A_Wall_time}, we compare the performance of Dysolve with that of QuTiP.
+A tenfold improvement in simulation times with equivalent or better precision is obtained with Dysolve.
+These gains open up a path toward precise quasiphase spectra of complex quantum systems with two drives and larger Hilbert space.